nordic-institute/X-Road/doc/Manuals/LoadBalancing/ig-lb_x-road_external_load_balancer_installation_guide.md

-Verifying the cluster setup via sending messages requires the cluster to be part of an existing X-Road instance like `FI-DEV` or `FI-TEST` or using a custom, configured X-Road environment with a central server, a client security server and a service provider security server cluster with existing services to be able to send and receive messages.
+Verifying the cluster setup via sending messages requires the cluster to be part of an existing X-Road instance like `FI-DEV` or `FI-TEST` or using a custom, configured X-Road environment with a central server, a client security server and a service provider security server cluster behind a load balancer with existing services to be able to send and receive messages.

 Once the cluster is set up, start sending messages via a client security server and check that the cluster responds.
 Check which nodes are receiving the messages from your load balancer or the proxy logs on the nodes, located in `/var/xroad/proxy.log`.
 Shut down the `xroad-signer` service or postgresql on a node that was receiving messages and see if the messages are routed to other security servers after awhile.
-It should take a maximum of 5 seconds for the health check to start responding with failures for that node, plus any delay in how of then the load balancer checks the status.
+It should take a maximum of 5 seconds for the health check to start responding with failures for that node, plus any delay in how often the load balancer checks the status.

 Alternatively, shut down the `xroad-proxy` service which also shuts down the health check and make sure the routing works on the load balancer end.